nunit/docs/docs/articles/nunit/writing-tests/attributes/setupfixture.md

  be more convenient to have multiple setup fixtures and/or methods.]

 > [!NOTE]
-> Filtering on `SetUpFixture`s
+> About filtering on `SetUpFixture`s: A `SetUpFixture` is normally not used for filtering tests.
+However, if that is done, one should be aware that a

-A `SetUpFixture` is normally not used for filtering tests.
-However, if that is done, one should be aware that a `SetUpFixture` encapsulates all tests to which it belongs.
+ `SetUpFixture` encapsulates all tests to which it belongs.
  If placed in a namespace it will encapsulate all tests in that namespace and contained namespaces.
  If placed on the assembly level, it will encapsulate all tests in the assembly.